tytydraco/yessleep/out/Youre_allergic_to_tropulin.md

 It seemed like when Mom and I were just getting settled into the new house, my throat started to hurt.
 Typical luck.

-I took the first dose of tropbulin the day after my surgery, when I was still bedridden at home.
+I took the first dose of tropulin the day after my surgery, when I was still bedridden at home.
 My mother did everything she could to entertain me, bringing me ice cream and video games and puzzles.
 In the evening, she went on a short trip to the store to get groceries and some “get well soon” balloons she insisted I needed.
 When she got back it was nearly nightfall.

 She gave me my pill and wished me goodnight as she left for her room.
 I swallowed it reluctantly, its bitter taste coating my tongue.
 The pain in my throat was present but dull and the low hum of the medicine filling my head soon lulled me to sleep.